Also known as:Promyelocytic Leukemia/Retinoic Acid Receptor Alpha [PML-RARA t(15;17)(q22;q12)]; Acute Promyelocytic Leukemia; AML-M3

 Is there anything else I should know?

 Both blood and bone marrow may be evaluated as part of the initial diagnosis, but follow-up monitoring is often performed on blood samples.
 There is significant test variability among laboratories using different test methods.
-Therefore, for a given person with APL, PML-RARA molecular testing should be done by the same laboratory.
+Therefore, for a given person with APL, PML-RARA molecular testing should be done by the same laboratory, if possible.
 Rising and falling levels of PML-RARA are usually more important than a single test result.

 What is being tested?